 The Empire State building is one of those iconic NYC sights—when you see it, you know you’re here.
-Go ahead and climb it if you’d like—you’ll certainly get a good view.
-But, you know, the Empire State Building itself won’t be in it!
+Go ahead and take the elevator up if you’d like—you’ll certainly get a good view.

 Locals say if you want that iconic Empire State Building pic (and a spectacular Manhattan panorama) go to the Top of the Rock, instead.
 You’ll have a lot of observatory options in NYC, but this is the only one with a fantastic view of the Empire State Building.

 Not looking to spend $40 on a view?
 Use local advice to save money.
 Our trip planners tell us that the 230 Fifth Rooftop Bar has no cover and provides a fantastic perspective of the Empire State Building.
 (It is a rooftop bar, though—so expect pricey drinks!)

 Locals tell us that it’s impossible not to visit a museum while you’re here, and there are so many options to pick from: The Met, MoMA, and the American Museum of Natural History are some local favorites to visit in New York, but there are well over 80 other museums to pick from!

 If you don’t know where to start, get some local advice.
 Are you into history?
 Art?
 Are you looking to save money or are you willing to splurge?
 Find a like-minded local who can point you in the right direction.
 There are also many great art galleries to peruse while you’re here– locals can direct you accordingly and you may even make a friend in the process.

 The New York Public Library is another Hogwartsian treasure in the middle of Manhattan.
 Scale the grand steps in front of the library and meet the two stone lions guarding the place—their names are Patience and Fortitude.